-RULE 1 The BBS counts backwards six years from the date the Examination of Application is postmarked, and only the hours within that six-year period will The BBS counts backwards six years from the date the Exam Eligibility count, with the exception of 500 counseling and supervision hours gained during practicum.
+RULE 1 The BBS counts backwards six years from the date the Exam Eligibility Application is postmarked, and only the hours within that six-year period will count, with the exception of 500 counseling and supervision hours gained during practicum.
 For example, if you apply for exam eligibility on January 1, 2018, all hours except 500 protected practicum hours would need to be completed between January 1, 2012 to January 1, 2018.